Food safety after flooding

 KANSAS CITY, Mo. – Floods can devastate property and have lasting effects on a community.
 In the aftermath, people might not think about the consequences flooding can have on food.

-Floodwater often contains sewage or animal waste that could contaminate foods with harmful organisms, says Londa Nwadike, food safety specialist for University of Missouri Extension and Kansas State Research and Extension.
+Floodwater often contains sewage or animal waste that could contaminate foods with harmful organisms, said Londa Nwadike, food safety specialist for University of Missouri Extension and Kansas State Research and Extension.

 Organisms in floodwater might include pathogens like E. coli and salmonella, which can cause foodborne illness.